-And when we lack the personal experience to make that decision, anecdotes and second-hand experience can help us to imagine it instead.
+And when we lack the personal experience to make a decision, stories and anecdotes allow us to imagine and internalise the second-hand experiences of other people.

 You don’t think in statistics, you think in examples, in stories.
 You decide the likelihood of a future event on how easily you can imagine it.

-These fictional tales are then given credibility by the extremely common newspaper stories of surprised jackpot winners talking about what they plan to do with the money.
-And so our imagination begins to outweigh the cold reality of statistics.
+These fictional tales are then given credibility by regular newspaper stories of surprised jackpot winners talking about what they plan to do with the money.
+And so the weight of anecdotal evidence begins to outweigh the cold reality of statistics.

-Stuff ‘improbable’.
-Our imagination says it’s possible.
+Never mind how improbable it is.
+Our imagination says winning is entirely possible.
 Gimme another Maxi-Pick and what was your brother’s birthday again?

-But this power of imagination over statistics isn’t always about tricking us to ignore the facts.
-Most of the time, storytelling helps us to understand otherwise abstract concepts with far greater ease.
+This power of imagination over statistics isn’t always negative, tricking us to ignore the facts.
+Most of the time, storytelling can help us to understand otherwise abstract concepts with far greater ease.

 The Evolution of Story